Recently we took a trip to Del Villaggio on Broad Street.

 The prawns were plump and well cooked, and the herby butter sauce rich.
 Ian’s only gripe was that he’d have liked some additional garlic flavour but he enjoyed the dish.

 Time for mains, and my Roasted Salmon (£15.95) arrived as part of a colourful ensemble, including wilted spinach and a white wine and lemon sauce.
 The tender, flakey fish was well seasoned with cracked black pepper and cooked to pink perfection, and the accompanying sunshine sauce infused with citrus flavour provided a contrast in flavour.
-I couldn’t taste the wine in the sauce but enjoyed it nonetheless.
+I couldn’t taste the wine in the sauce and the lemon was slightly overpowering, but it was a pleasant enough dish.

 Ian’s Penne Con Pollo E Funghi (£10.95) was a decent sized pasta dish and had a good amount of the chicken and wild mushrooms.
 The penne pasta was still firm and held the thick topping well.
 The cream sauce was very rich although not overpowering, and having tried a mouthful myself I would agree it’s tasty.
 It wasn’t the most exciting looking dish though, and could benefit from some added thought regarding presentation.